 So, is there a difference between Industrial Internet and the Industrial Internet of Things?

 Yes and no. We leave the last words to further illustrate both to two people from GE.

-On November 15th, 2016, Jim Walsh, the President and CEO at GE Automation and Controls, wrote an article on readwrite in which he says that industrial operators already sit on big mountains of data, which keep getting bigger, which makes Big Data analytics one of the top three priorities according to a report by GE and Accenture.
+On November 15th, 2016, Jim Walsh, the President and CEO at GE Automation and Controls, said that industrial operators already sit on big mountains of data, which keep getting bigger, which makes Big Data analytics one of the top three priorities according to a report by GE and Accenture.

 And the role of the Industrial Internet of Things?
 In order to fully leverage the possibilities, we need more than just data collection but also need to be able to use this data better for smarter operating decisions, Walsh writes.
 And that is the promise of the Industrial Internet of Things.